Emulator Issues #11693

 Okay now that I'm up and less cranky, what kind of stutter is this?
 Is it like a "oh I'm running around fine- WHAT" where there's a hard stutter and then it returns to normal?
 Or is it a more general slowdown that lasts a couple of seconds?
 I wonder if the codecache is getting overflowed and it's just struggling or if it's really spamming this really obscure function.

-#4 Updated by markwest76 over 1 year ago
+#4 Updated by markwest76 almost 2 years ago

 If it were slightly slower it wouldn't be a problem, I mean I get 250% speed in this game and going to for example 200% wouldn't be a problem, but the problem here are the stuttering events (going from 250% to 50%) that plague the game ruining in this way the emulated gameplay.